 - 7. The term of every appointment shall be for no more than one (1) instructional period.
 However, the employment contract may contain a clause which in effect contracts with the unit member to work during the next instructional period, provided that it shall be subject to cancellation by either party at or before the commencement of such instructional period. - 8.
-As promptly as is possible following the final add/drop date in each instructional period, the University shall transmit to the Chapter President either a copy of each letter of appointment issued for such period or a printout (or like compilation) on which the equivalent information is recorded with respect to all persons to whom letters of appointment have issued for such period.
+As promptly as is possible following the final add/drop date in each instructional period, the University shall transmit to the Chapter President either a copy of each letter of appointment issued for such period, a printout, or a comparable like compilation (electronic or otherwise) on which the equivalent information is recorded with respect to all persons to whom letters of appointment have issued for such period.